 You have hard problems that have eluded solution for months or even years.
 You want to be a problem solver but haven’t found a framework that takes you beyond mere concepts without quantification (many popular design theories or idea generation methods).
 You want to perform work that cannot be commoditized or automated or replaced by Artificial Intelligence.
 Your problem may be any of product/service/organization/policy design or analysis.

-Understanding the objective function, developing problem representation and system modelling based on the objective, developing your own solution approaches or adapting methods from a variety of disciplines integrated into a functional framework on http://opensourcetriz.com/ to reduce problem complexity, solving simplified optimization problems with standard methods, designing experiments, implementation, market and IP strategy.
+Understanding the objective function, developing problem representation and system modeling based on the objective, developing your own solution approaches or adapting methods from a variety of disciplines integrated into a functional framework on http://opensourcetriz.com/ to reduce problem complexity, solving simplified optimization problems with standard methods, designing experiments, implementation, market, and IP strategy.
 You will have a full system analysis or concept design by the end of the course project.

 Past Examples with papers hyperlinked

 These range from Residential waste heat recovery to Predicting the value of financial assets to Business model innovation through Efficient training in foreign languages, Weed detection and remediation to making science-fiction real—constructing Dyson spheres.
 Given that Purdue will host TRIZCON 2019, you will have a shot at publishing your work and interacting with a worldwide community interested in problem-solving.
 One student won the Burton Morgan prize with the competition entry developed via work on this course.